dvargo22/dvargo22.github.io/_posts/2025-22-01-UX-writing-challenges.md

 **40 characters max**
 ![Wrom Email Address](/imgs/UX writing challenges/wrong email.png)
 ### Why This Solution Works
-The best solution to this error is good design and development.
-Visual aids, such as a red outline around the form field, are more effective than clear UX writing.
+The microcopy in this solution is complemented by user-friendly design and development.
+Visual aids, such as a red outline around the form field, are as effective as clear UX writing.
 #### Clarity and Simplicity:
 The message uses clear, everyday language that’s easy to understand.
 "We don't recognize that email" directly tells the user what went wrong, while "Try again" provides an actionable next step.
 #### Conciseness: